Scripter17/url-cleaner/format.md

 ## Chunking

+Some frontends may have an implicit notion of chunking, such as reading from a file.
+For these, a stream of chunks is treated as if no chunking were happening.

-Some APIs use protocols that expose an explicit notion of chunking, such as WebSocket.
+However some frontends may have an explicit notion of chunking, such as a WebSocket stream.

-A stream of chunks is treated as a stream of each chunk's [lines](#lines).
+For these, a stream of chunks is treated as a stream of each chunk's [lines](#lines).

+Frontends where the explicitness of chunking is unclear should clarify their assumptions.